MineralsCloud/qha/README.md

 ### The main folder `./`

-This main folder contains three files, including license information and readme files, and necessary file for installation purpose.
+This main folder contains three folders, license file, readme file, and setup file.

-`LICENSE.txt` : The license file attached with the `qha` code
+`LICENSE.txt`: The license file attached with the `qha` code;

-`README.md` : Readme file of the code
+`README.md`: Readme file of the code;

-`setup.py` : setup file needed for installation of the `qha` python package.
+`setup.py`: setup file needed for installation of the `qha` python package.

 #### The`./qha/` folder

 `qha/__init__.py`

-`qha/calculator.py`:  perform single-, multi-configuration calculations, one of the most important module in this code;
+`qha/calculator.py`:  perform single-, multi-configuration calculations, one of the most crucial modules in this code;

 `qha/fitting.py`: Perform the Birch—Murnaghan EOS fitting;

 `qha/grid_interpolation.py`: Find the most suitable volume grid to perform the BM EOS fitting

-`qha/plotting.py`: Simple module to plot calcualted physical properties;
+`qha/plotting.py`: Simple module to plot calculated physical properties;

-`qha/settings.py`: Some default settings for calculation control.
+`qha/settings.py`: Some default settings for calculation control;

-`qha/single_configuration.py`: Calculate Helmholtz free energy for single-configration system
+`qha/single_configuration.py`: Calculate Helmholtz free energy for the single-configuration system;

-`qha/statmech.py`: Calculate vibrational energy from calculated freqencies / vibrational density of state(VDOS)
+`qha/statmech.py`: Calculate vibrational energy from calculated freqencies / vibrational density of state(VDOS);

-`qha/thermodynamics.py`: Derive Internal energy(U), enthalpy(H), and Gibbs free energy(G) from calculated Helmholtz free energy via basic thermodynamics relationship.
+`qha/thermodynamics.py`: Derive Internal energy(U), enthalpy(H), and Gibbs free energy(G) from calculated Helmholtz free energy via basic thermodynamics relationship;

-`qha/tools.py`: miscellaneous functions used in the code, e.g., function used to do  lagranage interpolation, or check whether an array is montonic increasing, etc.
+`qha/tools.py`: miscellaneous functions used in the code, e.g., function used to perform Lagrange interpolation, or check whether an array is monotonic increasing, etc.

-`qha/type_aliases.py`:

-`qha/unit_conversion.py`
+`qha/type_aliases.py`: Used in variable type check;

+`qha/unit_conversion.py`: module used to convert unit used in the calculation;

-`qha/v2p.py`: Function used to convert calculated properties on (T,V) grid to (T,P) grid
+`qha/v2p.py`: The function used to convert calculated properties on (T, V) grid to (T, P) grid;

-`qha/input_maker.py`

-`qha/out.py`
+`qha/input_maker.py`: Generate input file for `qha` from results obtained from *ab initio* calculation;

+`qha/out.py`: Functions used to write calculated properties into files.

 ##### The `./qha/readers` folder

 `qha/readers/__init__.py`

-`qha/readers/read_input.py`
+`qha/readers/read_input.py`: This module is used to read the input file.

 ##### The `./qha/cli` folder

+This folder contains files used for the command-line interface.

 `qha/cli/__init__.py`